The cold water was like a sudden blow to the face.

 His chest hurt.
 His head hurt.
 Everything hurt this time.

 Beamer was back in to wake Sherlock for dinner.
 He stumbled out to the dining hall, groggy and confused, and slumped down at the end table.
 He was four empty chairs away from the nearest other boy, a strange, pale child named Michael Barnes.
 Barnes cried himself to sleep sometimes and wet the bed almost all the time, although he was nearly twelve.
-Nobody spoke to him either.
+Nobody talked to him either.